nao1215/actions-hottest/README.md

           args: '-cover -coverpkg=./... -coverprofile=coverage.out ./...'
 ```

+> [!IMPORTANT]
+> Please remember to include 'go mod download' in the workflow.
+If you forget, the hottest command may experience long waiting times when running tests, and the tests may not complete.

 ### Result
 The old PR comments created by `hottest` will be deleted when creating a new PR comment.
 #### Success case